 Overview

 I am from a family of London dockers and as a kid, I would go to work with my father during summer holidays.
 It was magical, the docks were a place of work, but a place also of the most authentic street theatre, useful material for my later career as an actor.
-Those dockers were like characters from television programs, plays and films.
+Those dockers were like characters from television programs and films.
 There were tough guys, funny guys, rogues and the outright dangerous.
 They are still with me to this day, in my minds eye.
-Later when I had left school, I was playing pool in a pub in Whitechapel and this elegant woman approached asking if I had ever tried acting?
+Later when I had left school, I was playing pool in a boozer in Whitechapel and this elegant woman approached asking if I had ever tried acting?
 I replied "Yeah at school; in school plays and I loved it."
 Her name was Millie Kieve, artistic director of The East End Theatre Company, which put on plays at The Half Moon Theatre in Stepney.
 I auditioned for the play, 'Chicken Soup With Barley' and got the part.
 Later during the press night, casting director Corinne Rodriguez of London Weekend Television offered me a part in The Moneymen by Tony Marchant, the director of which was John Bruce, who subsequently cast me in the BBC screenplay ' No Further Cause For Concern' - a prison drama.
 I would go on to work with John several more times over the years.
 My television career quickly began to take off with appearances since in over twenty television series to date.
 Equally at home on film or in theatre, I also kept up with classes at the London Actors Centre, where I met the brilliant Nina Finburgh.
 Then I took improvisation classes at Jacksons Lane in Archway, where I met the genius talent, Ken Campbell.
-I kind of did my career in reverse because after establishing myself in film and TV I then went to East 15 Acting School and graduated with an MA in Acting under the tuition of Andrea Brooks.
-So if you want an authentic working class geezer - now drama school accredited - who knows his way around a TV and film set - you've come to the right place.
+Having taken several years out of the business to look after my ailing father, when he passed away I used the money he left me to attend East 15 Acting School to refresh my skills and to re-enter the business, so if you want an authentic working class geezer - now drama school accredited - who knows his way around a film set - you've come to the right place.